- Widely prescribed contraceptive pill that protects against pregnancy

 Never order any medicine online unless it is from a pharmacy that is registered with the General Pharmaceutical Council, like Medicine Direct.

-You can buy Cerazette online from our pharmacy following an online consultation with one of our doctors, who will prescribe this medicine if they believe it to be suitable for you.
+You can buy Cerazette online from our online pharmacy following an online consultation with one of our doctors, who will prescribe this medicine if they believe it to be suitable for you.
 All of our doctors are registered with the General Medical Council, meaning they can prescribe medicine just like your local GP.

 Order Cerazette online before 2pm and we can offer you next day delivery on your medication.

-Cerazette Dosage and Directions
+Cerazette Indications and Dose

 Always take the Cerazette pill exactly as instructed by your doctor or pharmacist.
 Read the patient information leaflet thoroughly before you start using this pill.
 Speak to your doctor or pharmacist if you are not sure how to take it.